 Less Than Significant Impact.
-The project site is situated on a flat lot and developed with several structures including a single-family residence, a duplex, a two story residential building, and a detached garage.
-Water which falls on the site either is absorbed into the ground on-site or is directed to Burchett Street.
-These conditions would not change substantially project implementation.
+The project site is situated on a flat lot and developed with several structures containing a total of seven residential units, including enclosed garages.
+Water that falls on the site either is absorbed into the ground on-site or is directed to Salem Street.
+These conditions would not change substantially with project implementation.
 The project will not alter the course of a stream or river, since no river or stream is located on the site nor would the project result in a substantial increase in runoff.
 Impacts to drainage patterns would be less than significant.